-This study confirms the economic contribution of organic agriculture in Cambodia, which can to help toward the sustainable development.
-The results show that both the interventions and the type of vegetables have the contribution of farmer's household income.
+This study confirmed the economic contribution of organic agriculture in Cambodia, which can to help toward the sustainable development.
+The results showed that both the interventions and the type of vegetables have the contribution of farmer's household income.
 However, according to a report of the independent evaluation group of World Bank (2011), the number of labors and cultivated acreage, and some indexes have the relationship with farmer's household income (Taiwo, 2011).
-These variables do not have significant in this study.
-Given the possibility that the number of the collecting data was quit few.
-64 respondents are in this study.
-Therefore, these variables do not have significant.
-Moreover, the other interventions are not confirmed whether it have positive effect.
-The results of quality check of the compost box show that farmers do not clearly know the proper way to make organic compost.
-Because of this, next intervention should focus on the education of the correct way of making organic compost.
+These variables did not have significant in this study.
+Given the possibility that the number of the collecting data was quit few, as there were only 64 respondents in this study.
+Therefore, these variables did not have significant.
+Moreover, the other interventions were not confirmed whether it have positive effect.
+The results of quality check of the compost box showed that farmers did not clearly replicate the proper way to make organic compost.
+Because of this, next intervention should focus on the long term education of making organic compost.